mifansLA/mi/_posts/2019-10-11-download-videoder-premium-14.4.2.md

 ## What's new in Videoder 14.4.2:

--Fixed [warning message](/videoder-14.2-premium-apk-no-ads/) from Play Protect due to too many calls to websites/apis returning 502 errors
+- Fixed [warning message](/videoder-14.2-premium-apk-no-ads/) from Play Protect due to too many calls to websites/apis returning 502 errors
--Audio Plugin for ARM V7 devices is now bundled with the apk to fix audio plugin error -Fixed error while playing video on some devices -Brought back default playback resolution preference in Playback-Settings
+- Audio Plugin for ARM V7 devices is now bundled with the apk to fix audio plugin error
+- Fixed error while playing video on some devices
+- Brought back default playback resolution preference in Playback-Settings

 ## Videoder Feature: